napkin-community/solutions/README.md

 This CLI tool provide various features to support you such as...

-- Downloading the most recent draft of Napkin
+- Register yourself as a problems solver in Typst
-- Register yourself as a *Challenger* who solves problems in Typst
+- Generate website

 ## Contribution